Mother Night: Plot summary

 The novel is framed as the memoir of Howard W. Campbell, Jr. He is writing it while imprisoned and waiting for his war crimes trial for his actions as a Nazi propagandist.
 Campbell, an American who moved to Germany with his parents at age 11, recounts his childhood as the Nazi Party is consolidating its power.
 Instead of leaving the country with his parents, Campbell continues his career as a playwright, his only social contacts being Nazis.
 Being of sufficiently ″Aryan″ heritage, Campbell becomes a member of the party in name only.
 He is politically apathetic, caring only for his art and his wife Helga, who is also the starring actress in all of his plays.

 Campbell is later approached by Frank Wirtanen, an agent of the U.S. War Department.
 Wirtanen wants Campbell to spy as a double agent for the United States in the impending world war.
 Campbell rejects the offer, but Wirtanen quickly adds that he wants Campbell to think about it.
-Once the war starts, Campbell begins to make his way up through Joseph Goebbels' Propaganda Ministry, eventually becoming the "voice" of broadcasts aimed at converting Americans to the Nazi cause (a parallel to the real broadcaster, Dr. Edward Vieth Sittler).
+Eventually, he accepts.
+Once the war starts, Campbell begins to make his way up through Joseph Goebbels' Propaganda Ministry, eventually becoming the "voice" of broadcasts aimed at converting Americans to the Nazi cause (a parallel to the real broadcaster Dr. Edward Vieth Sittler).
 Unbeknownst to the Nazis, all of the idiosyncrasies of Campbell's speeches – deliberate pauses, coughing, etc. – are part of the coded information he is passing to the American Office of Strategic Services (OSS).
 Campbell never discovers, nor is he ever told, the information that he is sending.

 About halfway through the war, Helga goes to the Eastern Front to entertain German troops.
 Campbell is extremely distraught when he hears that the camp Helga visited in Crimea has been overrun by Soviet troops and she is presumed dead.
 In early 1945, just before the Red Army captures Berlin, Campbell visits his in-laws one last time.
 During the visit, he has a conversation with Helga's younger sister, Resi, that resonates with him for years afterward.
 After Campbell is captured by American forces, Wirtanen works out a deal in which he is set free and given passage to New York City.